thieuhy/techequityai/README.md

 Robotics Companies Data Visualization

-This project was developed during my internship at TechEquity AI.
+This project was developed during my internship at TechEquity Ai.
 The goal was to break down the robotics industry landscape by analyzing and visualizing company data from Crunchbase.

 📌 Project Overview

-The robotics industry is rapidly evolving, and understanding its structure requires breaking down large datasets into meaningful insights.
+- The robotics industry is rapidly evolving, and understanding its structure requires breaking down large datasets into meaningful insights.
 This project focuses on:

-Exploring robotics-related companies listed on Crunchbase.
+- Exploring robotics-related companies listed on Crunchbase.

-Creating data visualizations to highlight trends across industries, funding, locations, and company types.
+- Creating data visualizations to highlight trends across industries, funding, locations, and company types.

-Identifying patterns that can help explain how robotics companies are distributed and categorized.
+- Identifying patterns that can help explain how robotics companies are distributed and categorized.

 🔎 Key Features